Why Potty Training Your Puppy Is Not Working

 • Wandering near the door

-Confine your puppy when you can’t supervise them
+Confine your puppy when you can’t supervise

 • A crate